|<-- back to FAQ

 ·PerformancesWe attempt to spread performance opportunities as evenly as possible amongst all

 students.
-The final decision as to who does any given performance rests with the Director and is dependent on a number of factors, including amount of school missed, suitability for the performance, etc. You should again note that the onus is on you to catch up on any school work or work given to you by your tutors.
+The final decision as to who does any given performance rests with the Centre Manager and is dependent on a number of factors, including amount of school missed, suitability for the performance, etc. You should again note that the onus is on you to catch up on any school work or work given to you by your tutors.

 In S6 the weekly time in the Music School doubles from 10 to approximately 20 hours per week, with one full day and a period on each other day spent in the Centre.
 For the last 6 years, S6 students have been required to undertake a National Certificate (NC) in Music, consisting of twelve units.